sonatype-nexus-community/nexusiq-successmetrics/README.md

 ### Running get-metrics using Docker

-:warning: You must be in the get-metrics directory for the runapp-docker script to work.
+&#9888; You must be in the get-metrics directory for the runapp-docker script to work.

 #### Get-metrics using Docker on Linux/Mac machines